skapral/pragmaticobjects/oo-tests/README.md

 ## Introduction:

-Good tests must have only [one statement](https://www.yegor256.com/2017/05/17/single-statement-unit-tests.html).
+Good tests must have only one statement.
 In theory, it's hard to disagree with that.
 But in practice sometimes it's hard to achieve.
-Some modules under test may have complex preconditions and assumptions, and their simulation may n't fit into one statement.
+Some modules under test may have complex preconditions and assumptions, and their simulation may not fit into one statement.

 For example, consider a class, which makes a call to some HTTP API:
 - In order to make a good isolated unit test for such class, one will need to bootstrap and configure mock HTTP server.
 It